 Mike Blackman, Managing Director, Integrated Systems Events, comments: “Our two keynote speakers reflect both the diversity and the clear focus of the Smart Building Conference 2013.
 With one speaker coming to our industry from an industrial energy-efficiency perspective and the other from building systems technology, these personalities will give our delegates plenty of food for thought as we explore the growing synergies of the AV business with the wider intelligent building community.”

 Both keynotes will take place in the early morning session of the Smart Building Conference, after which the event will divide into two parallel tracks – one dedicated to Commercial buildings, the other to Residential.
-The former will be hosted by Allen Weidman, Chief Sustainability Officer, InfoComm International, while the latter will be in the hands of Matt Dodd, Education Director, CEDIA Region 1.
+The former will be hosted by Allen Weidman, Chief Sustainability Officer, InfoComm International, while the latter will be in the hands of Matt Dodd, Education Director, CEDIA EMEA.